 - You will be given a timetable of solo lessons from the beginning of your course in which you will be on your own in the classroom.

 - Your school will pay your training fees

 - You will need to be able to demonstrate that you have the necessary skills and experience to be able to manage behaviour management in a classroom, plan and deliver quality lessons before your course starts.

 - School Direct (salaried) places and courses are managed by a training provider such as a university or School Centred Initial Teacher Training provider; we use Kent and Medway Training for MVTP places.
 Teach First is a charity set up to train teachers for schools in areas of high deprivation and they are the provider.

 - School Direct (salaried) applicants can apply to the school of their choice.
 Teach First applicants need to have the “flexibility to work in any of their locations”

 - Any school in England and Wales can offer a School Direct (salaried) place.
 Only those schools in areas of high deprivation and with high levels of students on free school meals can offer Teach First places.
 Grammar schools and high performing schools are excluded from the Teach First scheme.

 - School Direct (salaried) places are offered often when a school knows that it is likely to have a gap in their timetable which they will need to fill in the future.
-Teach First schools are normally those that have been or are in challenging circumstances and find it hard to recruit and retain good teachers:- Do not necessarily be put off by this as schools that are turning around can be a great place to train.
+Teach First schools are normally those that have been or are in challenging circumstances and often find it hard to recruit and retain good teachers:- Do not necessarily be put off by this as schools that are turning around can be a great place to train.
 The advice is to look carefully at the latest Ofsted inspection reports and visit the school in order to judge the atmosphere there and get a “feel” for the support mechanisms in place to help you develop.